CardiffARS/cardiffars.github.io/content/events/roundtable-2019-program.md

 ### Microwave Moonbounce Communication
 Peter Blair - G3LTF

-The talk will briefly cover the history of this fascinating mode of radio communication from WW2 to the present.
-It will describe the physical factors that influence the signal path from earth to moon and back and how these are countered.
-Some typical amateur installations will be illustrated together with an outline of measurements and tools to assess their performance.
+The talk briefly covers the history of this fascinating mode of radio communication from WW2 to the present.
+It describes the physical factors that influence the signal path from earth to moon and back and how these are countered.
+Some typical amateur installations are illustrated together with an outline of measurements and tools to assess their performance.

 ### Digital Pre-Distortion: Introduction and use
 [Derek Kozel](https://www.twitter.com/derekkozel) - MW0LNA